jazzband/django-push-notifications/README.rst

 FCM/GCM, APNS or WNS devices and in the action dropdown, select "Send test message" or "Send test message in bulk", accordingly.
 Note that sending a non-bulk test message to more than one device will just iterate over the devices and send multiple single messages.
+UPDATE_ON_DUPLICATE_REG_ID: Transform create of an existing Device (based on registration id) into a update.
+See below Update of device with duplicate registration ID for more details.

 Dependencies
 ------------